Hifumi1337/Gotta-Catch-em-All-Room/README.md

 You can message me on the TryHackMe website or use the issues tab located in the Options tab.
 Thank you.
 ```

+# Links

+Thank you [TryHackMe](https://tryhackme.com) for allowing me to complete this room!